5 Scenic Walks and Hikes Around Lisbon

 Highlights:

-– Odeceixe to Zambujeira do Mar: This section of the trail offers stunning coastal scenery, sandy beaches, and dramatic cliffs.
+• Odeceixe to Zambujeira do Mar: A stunning section featuring sandy beaches, ocean vistas, and picturesque cliffs.

 Tips:

-– Transport: Consider using public transport or shuttle services to return to your starting point if you are not doing a circular route.
+• Consider shuttle services to return to your starting point if you’re not doing a circular route.

 5. Tapada Nacional de Mafra